-Providing Academic Interventions, Additional Instructional Time and Supports including: Adding Positions of Academic Supports to mitigate the effects of the learning gap increased during the pandemic, adding an English Language Development Coordinator and an English Language Development Teacher to support the closing of learning gaps and increase student achievement of English Language Learners, adding Paraprofessionals to support the closing of learning gaps through instructional support in the classroom, adding positions to support Student and Family Services to support social-emotional barriers to learning, adding positions and/or outside providers to support additional social/emotional counseling, and adding additional operational roles to support the return from the pandemic and guarantee seamless operations with new procedures and protocols.
+Providing Academic Interventions, Additional Instructional Time and Supports including: addition positions of academic Supports to mitigate the effects of the learning gap increased during the pandemic, adding positions to support Student and Family Services to support social-emotional barriers to learning, adding positions and/or outside providers to support additional social/emotional counseling, and additional operational roles to support the return from the pandemic and guarantee seamless operations with new procedures and protocols.

 In order to close learning gaps through enhanced learning support the school has conducted iReady diagnostic assessments throughout the year.
 The first diagnostic was given in September to establish a baseline understanding of student skills in Math and Reading.
 Each diagnostic assessment provides an in-depth assessment of student growth, and proficiency on ELA and Math domains.
 Each student is provided with an individualized learning goal for Math and ELA.
 Additionally, the school has drafted a School Action Plan which articulates the actions the school will take to ensure student progress on all learning goals.
 School presents this plan to the Head of Schools, Deputy Superintendent of Instruction, and the network's Executive Director three times throughout the year.
 Network and School leadership also meet monthly to review the following measures regarding iReady ELA and Math progress: (1) % of students passing iReady lessons, (2) % of students spending 30-50 minutes weekly doing reading and math skills.
 Schools make adjustments to current practice based on feedback from network leadership during meetings.
+Additionally the school provided four weeks of summer school to support closing the learning gap for students in July 2021.
 Challenges with iReady include managing instructional schedules to integrate lessons, as well as impacts on the iReady testing windows due to student absences from quarantine rules and staff shortages.
 Despite challenges, we have been able to utilize iReady for instruction and testing, which is a success of the action.